kwangjunahn/dion2-shard/README.md

 * `dion.py`: High-performance version of Dion.
 Depending on how each batch of matrices is sharded, we select the best communication patterns to compute Dion's orthonormal update.
 All-reduce operations may be split into reduce-scatter and all-gather across the batch dimension to more efficiently distribute work and avoid redundant computation.
 * `muon.py`: High-performance version of Muon.
 For sharded matrices, all-to-all communication is used to simultaneously unshard and distribute a batch of matrices.
 For replicated matrices, Muon will distribute work across all devices and all-gather final results.
+* `dion2.py`: A preliminary implementation of Dion2, which uses a similar all-to-all communication pattern to distribute orthonormalization.
+Only an $\alpha$-fraction of the momentum matrix is orthonormalized, leaving room for additional communication optimizations.
+* `normuon.py`: A variant of the Muon optimizer that introduces neuron-wise normalization to improve stability and convergence efficiency, modified to take similar arguments as `muon.py`.
+See [the paper](https://arxiv.org/abs/2510.05491) for more details.

+We also provide some reference implementations:

 * `dion_reference.py`: An implementation without batching, communication overlapping, or split all-reduce.
 This version of Dion is intended to closely follow the algorithms as described in our [Dion paper](https://arxiv.org/pdf/2504.05295).
 * `dion_simple.py`: A simplified illustration of the Dion update rule in a single Python function, provided for educational value.
 * `muon_reference.py`: A version of Muon by [Moonshot AI](https://github.com/MoonshotAI/Moonlight), modified to take similar arguments as `muon.py`.
-* `normuon.py`: [NorMuon](https://arxiv.org/abs/2510.05491), a variant of the Muon optimizer that introduces neuron-wise normalization to improve stability and convergence efficiency, modified to take similar arguments as `muon.py`.

 ## Building Parameter Groups